U.S. banks post detailed crisis plans to avoid breakup threat

 “Our (plan) would effectively resolve the firm within a reasonable timeframe, without systemic disruption, without extraordinary governmental support and without exposing taxpayers to risk of loss,” a JPMorgan spokesman said.

 The plans contained far more detail than those from last year.
-Citigroup (C.N), for instance, submitted a 102-page document, more than three times as much as the 2014 plan.
+Citigroup, for instance, submitted a 102-page document, more than three times as much as the 2014 plan.

 Some banks showed which parts of their business could be disposed of through public stock offerings from businesses that would be sold privately should a crisis hit.